AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 * {api:anychart.core.annotations.FibonacciArc#color}color(){api}, {api:anychart.core.annotations.FibonacciArc#stroke}stroke(){api}, and {api:anychart.core.annotations.FibonacciArc#trend}trend(){api} set the color and stroke of the annotation and its trend
 * {api:anychart.core.annotations.FibonacciArc#hoverStroke}hoverStroke(){api} and {api:anychart.core.annotations.FibonacciArc#hoverTrend}hoverTrend(){api} configure the visual settings on hover
 * {api:anychart.core.annotations.FibonacciArc#selectStroke}selectStroke(){api} and {api:anychart.core.annotations.FibonacciArc#selectTrend}selectTrend(){api} configure the visual settings on select

+To change the visual settings of the levels, ...

 In the sample below, there are two Fibonacci Arc annotations with some of the visual settings configured (by using an object in the first case and methods in the second):